 Another notable possibility is the CERN-SPL Super Beam project.
-It is a conventional neutrino beam featuring a 4 MW SPL (Super-conducting Proton Linac) (Gerigk et al., 2006) driver delivering protons onto a liquid Mercury target to generate an intense $\pi^+$ ( $\pi^-$ ) beam with small contamination of kaons.
-The use of near and far detectors will allow both $\nu{\mu}$ disappearance and $\nu{\mu} \rightarrow \nu{e}$ appearance studies.
-The physics potential of the SPL Super Beam with MEMPHYS has been extensively studied (Baldini et al., 2006; Campagne et al., 2007; Dornan et al., 2006).
+It is a conventional neutrino beam featuring a 4 MW SPL (Super-conducting Proton Linac) (Gerigk et al., 2006) driver delivering protons onto a liquid Mercury target to generate an intense π^+ (π^-) beam with small contamination of kaons.
+The use of a near and far detector will allow both ν{μ} disappearance and $\nu{\mu} \rightarrow \nu{e}$ appearance studies.
+The physics potential of the SPL Super Beam with MEMPHYS has been extensively studied (Baldini et al., 2006; Campagne et al., 2006; Dornan et al., 2006).
 However, the beam simulations will need some retuning after the forthcoming results of the CERN HARP experiment (Catanesi et al., 2001) on hadro-production.